Kanban-Zai/kanban-zai-version-1.0/modules/vision.md

-# UNDERSTANDING THE VISION - This page is unfinished
+# INTRODUCTION - This page is unfinished

 Kanban-Zai is a collaboration process.